Liberia gives experimental Ebola drug to three African doctors

 The U.S. healthcare workers' health has since improved but the Spanish priest died.

-A second healthcare worker at the Elwa center which is housing the sick doctors confirmed that they were on their third day of a six-day ZMapp treatment.
+A second healthcare worker at the Elwa centre which is housing the sick doctors confirmed that they were on their third day of a six-day ZMapp treatment.

 Details of their condition are not known.